caendesilva/hyde-large-example-site/_docs/the-rabbit-sends-in-a-little-bill.md

 ---
+navigation:
     priority: 140
     category: Chapters
     label: The Rabbit Sends in a Little Bill
 ---

 # Chapter IV - The Rabbit Sends in a Little Bill